Project Summary (Project No. A2116)

 The Lake Whatcom Water and Sewer District is a special purpose district authorized under Title 57 Revised Code of Washington (RCW).
 The District is governed by five (5) commissioners who set the policies and rates of the District.
 The District is divided into five distinct commissioner districts; each represented by a resident elected from that commissioner district to serve a six-year term of office.

-Once the data is received, FLO Analytics (FLO) will assist the District in completing the redistricting process within the statutory deadlines and requirements.
+FLO Analytics (FLO) will assist the District in completing the redistricting process within the statutory deadlines and requirements.

 Task 1—Data Collection